wavebeem/wavebeem.com/_drafts/2000-01-02-mechanical-keyboards-101.md

 ## Keyboard switch types

 Most keyboard switches (keyswitches) are made by Cherry and are part of the MX family.
-There exist many new manufacturers, but I won't get into them here today.
+There exist many new manufacturers, but I won't get into them here.
 The primary differences between these types are the strength of the spring inside the switch, affecting how much force (measured in g=grams) is required to press the switch, and also the "track" the key switch follows along the way, which may have bumps or other effects to give you physical feedback while typing.

-Also note that all Cherry keyswitches actuate before the reach the bottom of the spring (bottoming out).
+Also note that all Cherry keyswitches actuate before they reach the bottom of the spring (this is called "bottoming out").
 It is generally recommend to avoiding bottoming out when typing if possible since it is wasted effort and will make your typing louder, but I can personally say this is a hard habit to break.

 ## Clicky keyswitches